brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Code

 In my own time, I'm working on a new personal project.
-It's mostly to help me explore and process the use of Ai agents in my workflow these days.
-The very *succinct* name for this project is [Tech-Agnostic Spec-First Development Scaffold](https://github.com/brootaylor/tech-agnostic-spec-first-dev-scaffold).
+It's mostly to help me explore and process the use of "Ai" agents in my workflow these days.

+The very succinct name *(ahem!)* for this project is [Tech-Agnostic Spec-First Development Scaffold](https://github.com/brootaylor/tech-agnostic-spec-first-dev-scaffold).
 It's intended to be a starter template to help build web projects from the ground up.
 It's spec-first/spec-driven, tech-agnostic, and works whether you build by hand, use an "Ai" coding agent, or both.

+This site itself is also very much a project in progress. ["brootaylor-v3" is the codebase](https://github.com/brootaylor/brootaylor-v3) behind it, and I use it both as a space to keep applying and experimenting with modern web development practices, and as a home for my [Notes](/notes), [Bookmarks](/bookmarks), and [Writing](/writing).

+Alongside that, ["brootaylor-astro-v1" is my experimental playground](https://github.com/brootaylor/brootaylor-astro-v1) for web development ideas, techniques, and features — using [Astro](https://astro.build/) as the foundation.
+It's where a fair bit of my current Astro learning actually plays out.

 ---